amclees/amclees.github.io/_posts/2020-12-19-what-is-programming.markdown

 * It would be really hard to make computers do anything complicated with a program like this.

 The program above is a very low-level program.
-It can be converted into numbers, stored in memory (yes, programs go the same memory too, usually), and interpreted directly by the electronic circuits in your processor.
+It can be converted into numbers, stored in memory (yes, programs go in the same memory too, usually), and interpreted directly by the electronic circuits in your processor.
 Some computers have separate memory for all their programs, but they are the exception.
 If the program is in memory, the program can read and write to itself.